Blaise-93/chat_cleaner/Readme.md

 3. **Machine Learning Magic**: If you're training models for ML or AI, consider this your secret weapon.
 It'll whip your data into shape faster than you can say "gradient descent."

 4. **Plug-and-Play**: Import it seamlessly into your existing project.
 No arcane rituals required—just pure, unadulterated data-cleaning goodness.
+5. **Unit Test Cases**: Concerned about function assertions?
+No need to worry!
+The majority of our functions have undergone thorough testing using the Unittest library.
+So, feel assured—your use cases are accounted for.

 So, fellow developer, grab this module, wield it like a digital broom, and sweep away those data cobwebs! 🧹💻